Lithuania - Country Commercial Guide

 Last published date:

 The eCommerce market in Lithuania is expected to increase over the next few years, it is predicted that the compound annual growth rate for the next four years will be 5%.
 Compared to the year-over-year growth of 14% between 2020 and 2021, this decrease in yearly growth suggests a moderately flooded market.
-However, an indicator of growth potential is the online penetration of 46% in Lithuania.
-46% of the Lithuanian population have bought at least one product online in 2021.
+At the beginning of 2023 the online penetration in Lithuania stood at 83.1%.
+About half of the Lithuanian population has bought at least one product online in 2022.

 Toys, Hobby & DIY are the largest segments in Lithuania and account for 42% of the eCommerce revenue in Lithuania.
 They are followed by Electronics & Media with 28%, Fashion with 12%, Furniture & Appliances with 11%, and Food & Personal Care with the remaining 7%.